wtsi-npg/irods-metadata/access_control.md

 ### Special "ss_" iRODS groups

 There can be a large number of files in iRODS which belong to a particular study.
-To allow fast updating of the access to these files when the "data access group" or constituent Unix group membership changes, a separate iRODS access control group is created for each Sequencescape study, called `ss_<study_id>`.
+To allow fast updating of the access to these files when the "Data Access Group" or constituent Unix group membership changes, a separate iRODS access control group is created for each Sequencescape study, called `ss_<study_id>`.
 This is used on the files to grant access.
 These groups are checked automatically several times per day to ensure they reflect current